thatsOven/opal-lang/README.md

 }
 ```
 ### `namespace`
 Creates a namespace.
-Effectively just a class that can't inherit from other classes.
+Effectively just a class that can't inherit from other classes and can't be instantiated.
 ```
 namespace MyNamespace {
 	# your code here